B0K1NG/B0K1NG/README.md

 ###

-<h3 align="center">My name is Dominykas and I'm a Full-Stack Developer from Lithuania</h3>
+<h3 align="center">My name is Dominykas and I'm a Front-End Developer from Lithuania</h3>

 ###